Dr CHAN, Kennedy K. H.

-I strongly believe that research should impact teaching practice and that critical reflection on teaching practice should, in turn, add to the scholarship of teaching.
-I practise research-led teaching and am active in teaching and curriculum innovations.
-These include innovative ways of teaching biology/science and science teachers.
-I disseminate my innovative teaching ideas in different avenues, including journal articles, newsletters and talks at practitioner meetings.
+I strongly believe that research should impact on teaching practice and that critical reflection on teaching practice should in turn contribute to the scholarship of teaching.
+I practise research-led teaching and am actively involved in teaching and curriculum innovations.
+This includes innovative teaching practises for biology/science and science teachers.
+I disseminate my innovative teaching ideas in various ways, including journal articles, newsletters and talks at meetings for practitioners.
 See my teaching-related publications below.
-I am an Executive Committee member of the community of practice on “The Innovation and the Future of STEM Education”, which aims to promote teaching excellence across tertiary institutions <link>.
+I am a member of the Executive Committee of the Community of practice “The Innovation and the Future of STEM Education”, which aims to promote excellence in teaching at tertiary institutions <link>.

-I also believe that research should impact what actually happens in the classroom.
-I have been collaborating with schools, government bodies, charities (e.g., Bei Shan Tang Foundation) and international partners (e.g. Monash University, Stanford University) to enhance teaching quality, with the goal of improving student learning experiences in the classroom.
-I enjoy working with practitioners who are committed to teaching and learning.
-These include biology/science teachers who are committed to improving the biology curriculum and formulating ways to improve students' biology learning experiences.
-I also work with teacher leaders to co-design school-based video-based learning experiences for teachers in their schools to enhance teachers' professional learning.
-See below for my publications related to knowledge exchange.
+I also believe that research should have an impact on what actually happens in the classroom.
+I have worked with schools, government agencies, charities (e.g. Bei Shan Tang Foundation) and international partners (e.g. Monash University, Stanford University) to improve the quality of teaching with the aim of enhancing students' learning experiences in the classroom.
+Below you will find my publications on knowledge exchange.

-My recent research work includes scientific modelling/model-based inquiry, teacher knowledge assessment and practice-based (science) teacher education.
-I am also designing innovative educative curriculum materials for high school biology school-based assessment purposes and high-impact video-based professional learning opportunities for teacher leaders.
+My recent research includes scientific modelling/model-based inquiry, teacher knowledge assessment and practice-based (science) teacher education.
+I am also developing innovative multimedia educative curriculum materials for school-based assessment of high school biology and high-impact video-based professional learning opportunities for teacher leaders.

 (1) Teaching Awards: